< Terug naar resultaten

 • 8

-Today is a long travel day through the fascinating scenery of Betsiriry Plateau, some plains of savannah, and intercepted by some villages.
+Today is one of the longest travelling days of the itinerary with a drive time of approximately 12 hours.
+We pass through the fascinating scenery of Betsiriry Plateau and the savannah plains as well as the many villages interspersed along the way.
 We arrive at our destination by early evening.
-Antsirabe is at an altitude of 1500m and has a cooler climate.
+Antsirabe is at an altitude of 4,920ft (1,500m) and has a cooler climate.
 The warm springs and thermal baths here were a real draw in the 19th century.
-Accommodation: Chambres du Voyageur or similarStandard Hotel
+Accommodation: Chambres du Voyageur (or similar)

 • 9

-This morning we depart early.
-We will do a short rickshaw tour along Independence Avenue then do a sightseeing tour of Antsirabe, including a visit to some craft centres.
-From here we continue to drive to Ranomafana.
-Parc National de Ranomafana (approximately 40,000ha), with its rain forested hills and abundant wildlife, has long been considered one of Madagascar’s highlights, and is one of the most visited of the country’s national parks.
-Its entrance lies about 7km from Ranomafana village.
-Altitude in the park ranges from 800m to 1200m.
-In addition to its densely forested hills, Ranomafana’s terrain is characterised by numerous small streams, which plummet down to the beautiful Namorona River.
+We start with a sightseeing tour of Antsirabe, including a visit to craft centres.
+From here, we continue to drive to Ranomafana.
+With rainforested hills and abundant wildlife, Ranomafana National Park has long been considered one of the highlights in Madagascar, and is one of the most visited national parks in the country.
+The entrance lies about 4mi (7km) from Ranomafana village.
+In addition to densely forested hills, the terrain is characterised by numerous small streams, which plummet to the beautiful Namorona River.
 Although much of the region has been logged, the easternmost part of the park retains relatively large areas of primary forest.
-Accommodation: Centrest Hotel or similarStandard Hotel
+Accommodation: Centrest Hotel (or similar)

 • 10

-Morning visit Ranomafana N.P.; afternoon visit Ranomafana village.
+Morning visit Ranomafana National Park; afternoon visit Ranomafana village

 • 11

-Drive to Ranohira, visiting Anja N.P. en route.
+Drive to Ranohira, visiting Anja National Park en route

-Today we drive to Ranohira.
-The scenery changes dramatically as we head to the small town of Ranohira, a journey of approximately 11 hours.
-We stop in Ambalavao to visit Anja National Park along the way - a small reserve where several families of Ring-tailed lemurs can be seen in the wild.
-Accommodation: Isalo Ranch or similarStandard Hotel
+The scenery changes dramatically today as we drive to the small town of Ranohira, a journey of approximately 11 hours.
+We stop in Ambalavao to visit Anja National Park along the way, a small reserve where several families of ring-tailed lemurs can be seen in the wild.
+Accommodation: Isalo Ranch (or similar)

 • 12